 The Reading Series

-Over the last five years we have presented readings of celebrated contemporary plays as part of our exploration of “Contemporary Shavians” – writers who have taken up Shaw’s mantle to provoke and challenge with wit and humanity.
-The choice of plays is hugely varied in form and content and some have raised cheers while others caused tears, but take note that at least four of them have ended up as full productions in later seasons.
+The choice of plays is always hugely varied in form and content and some have raised cheers while others caused tears, but note that several of them have ended up as full productions in later seasons.